 It is important to note that the Fair Pay Act applies to all employers, both public and private.
 Unlike some other employment laws, there is no exception for small businesses with relatively few employees.

 What To Do if You Think You’re Being Paid Unfairly

 There’s no requirement that employers disclose the salaries of everyone who works for them.
 However, they may not impose policies that prohibit employees from having these types of discussions.

 Additionally, employers may not take any negative action against an employee for:

 - Or otherwise having conversations about employees’ wages

 How Our Firm Can Help

 If you do think a gender-based disparity exists, it is a good idea to discuss the issue with a California employment law attorney.
 The attorney can review your case and help you come up with the best plan for moving forward.
 Notably, the Fair Pay Act does allow successful litigants to collect attorney’s fees.

 From their office in Pasadena, the lawyers at Hadsell Stormer Renick & Dai LLP represent workers throughout Southern California in a variety of employment discrimination claims.
-If you or a loved one is being mistreated at work, call our firm to set up a free initial consultation.
+If you or a loved one is being mistreated at work, call our firm or contact us online to set up a free initial consultation.